2raj2raj/bitcoin-educational-content/courses/btc202/en.md

-- Simple Bitcoin node: this is the founding use on which Umbrel has relied from the outset.
+- **Simple Bitcoin node**: this is the founding use on which Umbrel has relied from the outset.
 You can run Bitcoin Core (or Knots), connect your wallets directly to your node, expose an Electrum server, host your Mempool block explorer to view the Blockchain, and estimate charges...
-It's these uses that we'll be focusing on in this training course.
+It's these uses that we'll be focusing on in this course.

 ![Image](assets/fr/082.webp)

-- Lightning Network: Umbrel also lets you deploy LND or Core Lightning, two implementations of the Lightning Network, to manage your own Lightning node.
+- **Lightning Network**: Umbrel also lets you deploy LND or Core Lightning, two implementations of the Lightning Network, to manage your own Lightning node.
 You'll be able to open channels, manage your liquidity, make payments, automate balancing, offer services, connect a remote wallet, or take advantage of advanced Interface management thanks to the many applications available.
-We'll be looking at this specific use case in our next LNP 202 training course.
+We'll be looking at this specific use case in our next LNP 202 course.

 ![Image](assets/fr/083.webp)

-- General self-hosting: with Nextcloud, Immich, Jellyfin/Plex, DNS-wide ad blockers (Pi-hole/AdGuard), VPNs (WireGuard, Tailscale), home automation (Home Assistant), backups, note management, office tools, local AI (Ollama + Open WebUI)...
+- **General self-hosting**: with Nextcloud, Immich, Jellyfin/Plex, DNS-wide ad blockers (Pi-hole/AdGuard), VPNs (WireGuard, Tailscale), home automation (Home Assistant), backups, note management, office tools, local AI (Ollama + Open WebUI)...
 Umbrel can become your personal server, allowing you to regain control of your data.
 You host the services you use every day yourself, with a polished user experience that closely resembles external solutions, while retaining total control over your data and privacy.

 By deploying applications in containers, you can shape Umbrel as you wish: start with a simple Bitcoin node and a few apps linked to its ecosystem, then install a Lightning node alongside your Bitcoin node, and gradually enrich your instance with the self-hosting applications you need.